ctavan/uuid-js/README.md

 ## Methods List

-These must be called with a instanced object.
+These must be called on an instance of the UUID object:

 ```javascript
 aUUID.fromParts( timeLow, timeMid, timeHiAndVersion, clockSeqHiAndReserved, clockSeqLow, node );